overpolish/clip-mark/README.md

-# clip-mark
+# Clip Mark

-Quickly note down important moments in your recording.
+Quickly capture important moments in your recordings.